MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab05_Home Health.md

     ![Graphical user interface, text, application, email Description automatically generated](./IMAGES/Lab05/L5P17.png)

     Note: Characteristics represent a resource's skills and certifications.
 This could be concrete, like a CPR certification; more general, like accounting or web development experience; or as simple as security clearance for a specific building or fluency in the Spanish language.

 1. If you’d like more data in the system, you may create two more Bookable Resources following the same process.
 For each of them, select **Contact** as the **Resource Type** and choose any Contact in the system.
 Choose **Location Agnostic** just as before and click **Save**.
 Configure the **Work Hours** the same as the previous Bookable Resource and click **Save & Close**.

 **Congratulations**!
 You have created a Bookable Resource.
 In the next task, we will use this bookable resource to help configure the Schedule Board.
 For more information on bookable resources, see [Set up bookable resources (Dynamics 365 Field Service) \| Microsoft Docs](https://docs.microsoft.com/en-us/dynamics365/field-service/set-up-bookable-resources).

-### Step 2: Configure the Schedule Board
+## Exercise 2: Configure the Schedule Board

 In this exercise, you will configure the schedule board for the **Bookable Resource** created in the previous task.
 The schedule board provides an overview of resource availability and bookings you can make.
 Before you use the schedule board, it is important to set up the views and filters to your preference.
 To use the schedule board booking functionality, geocoding, and location services, you need to turn on maps.